Seattle Knob and Tube Rewiring Service

 Then, you get a clear recommendation for targeted replacement, broader rewiring, panel work, or service upgrade planning.

-Finally, Benchmark completes the replacement work with modern wiring methods, clear communication, and permit-aware workmanship.
+Finally, Benchmark completes the replacement work with modern wiring methods, clear communication, permit-aware workmanship, and completion notes that support future repairs, insurance questions, resale, or remodel planning.

 What the Rewiring Work Looks Like Inside Your Home